Skip to content

 Rigorous filtering#

 After Noise filtering, the module performs a geometric collision check to determine whether the filtered obstacles/hull vertices actually have possibility to collide with the ego vehicle.
 In this check, the ego vehicle is represented as a rectangle, and the point cloud obstacles are represented as points.
-Only the vertices with a possibility of collision are kept.
+Only the vertices with a possibility of collision are labeled as target obstacles.

 Using predicted objects to get target obstacles#

-parameter is set to true, the AEB can use predicted object data coming from the perception modules, to get target obstacle points.
-This is done by obtaining the 2D intersection points between the ego's predicted footprint path and each of the predicted objects enveloping polygon or bounding box.
+If the use_predicted_object_data parameter is set to true, the AEB can use predicted object data coming from the perception modules, to get target obstacle points.
+This is done by obtaining the 2D intersection points between the ego's predicted footprint path (made using the ego vehicle's width and the expand_width parameter) and each of the predicted objects enveloping polygon or bounding box. if there is no intersection, all points are discarded.

 Finding the closest target obstacle#